-Therapeutic Grief and Loss Counselling
+Therapeutic Grief and Loss Counselling in Toronto

 Grief and Loss can have a huge impact on the suffering of an individual’s addiction.
 Grief is a natural response to a loss.
 A loss can be anything of value to a person, which could include a relationship, a loved one, a job, an event, an experience or even an addiction.
 Grief incorporates the thoughts, feelings and behaviours connected to the loss of something important.
 It can lead to changes in the body such as affecting the heart, the brain and the nervous system.
 It can lead to an experience of pain, relief, anxiety and depression that can be felt and expressed through the mind, body and soul.
 In addition, grief can be experienced through bereavement, which is the period of mourning after the loss.

 Symptoms of Grief and Loss

 There are many different symptoms of grief and loss because there are many different ways to experience it.
 Everyone is different and it is all validated emotions, thoughts, and behaviours.
 Some examples of symptoms include: anger, shock, loneliness, guilt, self-blame, yearning, resentfulness, numbness, and emptiness.